Share

 It is advisable to consult a tax professional for any specific queries or detailed instructions during the filing process.

-Tips on filing ITR as homemakers to save taxes:
+Tips on filing ITR as Housewife to save taxes:

-Now that we understand the importance and scenarios of ITR filing for homemakers, let us explore some strategies to help them save taxes effectively:
+Now that we understand the importance and scenarios of ITR filing for Housewife, let us explore some strategies to help them save taxes effectively:

 • Invest in Tax-Saving Instruments: Invest in tax-saving instruments like Public Provident Fund(PPF), ELSS, e.t.c. as these investments offer tax benefits under Section 80C of the Income Tax Act.